-If you ski La Plagne, your ability won't overly matter as you'll enjoy your winter holiday whether you're skiing or snowboarding.
+If you ski here in La Plagne, your ability won't overly matter as you'll enjoy your winter holiday whether you're skiing or snowboarding.
 This is all thanks to the Paradiski ski area - one of the largest in the world with 225kms of pistes.
+Read on....

-Ski La Plagne and you could find yourself at any of the 10 mainly purpose-built villages clustered around the valley town of Aime.
+La Plagne offers 10 mainly purpose-built villages clustered around the valley town of Aime.
 As part of the world class Paradiski you'll find a cable-car link to Les Arcs offering over 225km of piste spread across 134 slopes.
 Skiing and snowboarding in France really is this good.
 There are good links via Chambéry or Grenoble.

 High in the Savoie French Alps, ski holidays in La Plagne ski resort offer you access to the Bellecôte Glacier, with guaranteed snow throughout the season.
 This area has a reputation as being a dream destination for intermediates, with plenty of long, cruising runs, but more advanced skiers will enjoy a wealth of off-piste, ranging from 60º slopes on the north face of the Bellecote glacier through to delightful tree-lined runs that characterise the edges of the Paradiski area.